Deep-Cycle RV Battery Buying Guide

 What's New in Deep-Cycle RV Batteries?

 Lithium!
 If you are using power-hungry appliances like the ones listed above, you need to get a lot of power out of your batteries quickly, and then recharge them as quickly as you can.
-The key advantage of lithium batteries is their ability to accept extremely rapid charge rates - for instance the Battle Born lithium batteries we sell can be charged at a 1C rate, meaning at 100A for the 12V 100AH battery.
+The key advantage of lithium batteries is their ability to accept extremely rapid charge rates - for instance the Relion lithium batteries we sell can be charged at a 1C rate, meaning at 100A for the 12V 100AH battery.
 That is typically five times faster than most AGM batteries, the next most advanced battery type.
-Here's a video link that shows the great quality of these batteries - notice the large wire gauges used, the sturdiness of the box, the solidity of the physical pack design, the BMS physically separated from the battery cells, the solid copper bus bars, these are a quality battery.
+Here's a video link that shows the great quality of these batteries - notice the large wire gauges used, the sturdiness of the IP67-rated case, the solidity of the physical pack design, the BMS physically separated from the battery cells, the external heat sink, these are a quality battery.

 Does everyone need lithium batteries?
 No - if you are not using any really power-hungry appliances in your RV and thus don't require a very rapid charge rate, you don't need lithium batteries, other types of deep-cycle batteries may work just fine for you.